 A Component diagram can be used to describe any number of the Applications that make up the Application Portfolio Catalog.
 Expressive diagrams can be created and viewed that show the relationships between Components including Interfaces and Ports that describe the services the application offers to its environment, including other applications.
 Any number of diagrams can be created showing groups of applications that collaborate to provide a service that is ultimately required to meet a business service or capability.
 An enterprise of any appreciable size will typically have hundreds if not thousands of applications and their relationships will be complex and varied.
 It is possible to create a large diagram that shows all these applications in one view but it is more common to divide the portfolio up into a number of groups of applications.
 Both logical and physical application components can be described.

 Learn More: Component Diagram

-The Specification Manager is a powerful tool for working with lists or catalogs of elements; including applications; it provides a Word Processor or Spreadsheet like interface for entering, maintaining and viewing Applications.
-Architecture applications can be viewed as a catalog and detailed descriptions and a range of properties can be added directly through the interface.
-Changing an application's details in the Specification Manager will change them in all other places in the repository such as Component diagrams and windows.
-The Specification Manager can be used with any element or group of elements and shields a user from needing to know about the underlying representation as they are simply working with a list as they would in their favorite Spreadsheet or Word Processor.
+The Specification Manager is a powerful tool for working with lists or catalogs of elements, including applications; it provides a word processor or spreadsheet interface for entering, maintaining and viewing Applications.
+Architecture applications can be viewed as a catalog, and detailed descriptions and a range of properties can be added directly through the interface.
+Changing an application's details in the Specification Manager will change them in all other places in the repository, such as Component diagrams and windows.
+The Specification Manager can be used with any element or group of elements, and shields a user from needing to know about the underlying representation as they are simply working with a list as they would in their favorite spreadsheet or word processor tool.